 Image source & copyright by Robin Grasby (production process Terrazzo for Milan Design Week)

 Terrazzo floor and sustainability

 Because of their durability and water resistance, terrazzo floors are a sustainable design option.
 If you want to live sustainably, you can use this product with a clear conscience.
 They are also easy to care for because they receive an individual patina through daily use and hardly wear out.
 Damaged areas can be repaired with little effort by grinding and polishing.
 Terrazzo is therefore used as an effective heat store in combination with underfloor heating.
 It is a resource-saving floor covering, primarily due to the possibility of processing residual materials such as recycled glass, porcelain or marble.

 The production costs for the jointless variant are more expensive than the cheaper tile variant due to the elaborate craftsmanship processing.
 Prior to the permanent use of a Terrazzo floor, the soil condition must be checked.

 As a material, Terrazzo therefore offers unlimited color and material options.
 Depending on individual wishes, fragments of marble, quartz, glass or metal are added as decorative grain.
 Terrazzo is considered a new luxury in the world of design; due to its waterproof and hard-wearing properties, it is not only suitable as a floor covering for all rooms, but also for bathrooms, kitchen surfaces, stairs and walls.

-A terrazzo floor is also poured using modern casting today in almost any shape.
-Therefore, we find the mosaic-like surface pattern as a living trend in the furniture and design segment in the form of tables, Lamps, worktops or tableware Even fabric prints for home textiles, fashion as well Jewelry is available in a terrazzo look.
+Due to modern casting, Terazzo can be poured in any shape.
+Therefore, mosaic-like surface patterns are current living trends in the furniture and design segment.
+It can be found in the form of tables, lamps, countertops or dishes.
+Even fabric prints for home textiles, fashion and jewelry are available in the Terrazzo look.